ELEVATING LEADERSHIP IN HIGHER EDUCATION

 When is the 2027 Leadership for Public Purpose Classification application due?

-The results of the 2024 Leadership for Public Purpose Classification application process will be announced in Spring 2024.
+The results of the 2027 Leadership for Public Purpose Classification application process will be announced in January 2027.
 Only those institutions that receive the classification will be announced.
 Institutions that are not classified during this cycle are notified privately.

 Questions?